Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 Earlier this year, I also had a very brief encounter with her.
 And I'm curious, just from your side, what have you learned from Jane Goodall?

-[44:20] Rhett: The first thing is just, I'm astounded by her level of patience.
+[40:57] Rhett: Well, the first thing is just, I'm astounded by her level of patience.
 The amount of people who recognize her and approach her is just, it would overwhelm me.
 And she's so great, gracious and thoughtful.
 And just to be able to navigate that is one of the most amazing things I've ever seen.

 I think also the importance of having a simple message, it’s something I've always believed.
 But with her, she's able to convey sometimes very complex, sometimes very controversial topics in a very simple way, which is ultimately how you reach a lot of people and engage a lot of people.